How To Make A Bee Watering Station In Seconds

 How To Make A Bee Watering Station That’s Safe For All Pollinators

-It couldn’t be easier to make a bee watering station, that all pollinators, including butterflies and wasps, can drink from.
+It couldn’t be easier to make a bee watering station that all pollinators, including butterflies and wasps, can drink from.
 Whilst water can pose a drowning risk to bees, this method is safe for all pollinators and eliminates the risk of drowning.

 You Will Need

 - A shallow dish.
 There’s no need to buy anything new.
-You could use an old plate, tray, a plant pot saucer, or even an old frisbee.
+You could use an old plate, tray, plant pot saucer, or even an old frisbee.
 Any shallow container will do, as long as it doesn’t have any drainage holes in it.

 - Fresh water from the tap or rainwater.